sun-jiao/osmosis/README.md

 # Osmosis

-My own branch of osmosis.
+My own branch of Osmosis.

-You can use XmlReader with an InputStream in this osmosis.
+Unlike a disgusting official version, you can use XmlReader with an InputStream in my Osmosis.

 My XmlReader works in same way as the PbfReader.
-If PbfReader can use an InputStream, I cannot understand why XmlReader cannot do the same thing.
+If PbfReader can use an InputStream, I don't understand why XmlReader cannot do the same thing.

 If someone is biased against me, or feels that my commits will stain their repository, I would rather maintain a version myself.